 While in grad school i took a seminar where we had a project that allowed me to put this idea out in front of others who were much smarter than i was and sure enough one woman became furious with the idea and started yelling at me during my presentation. i don't remember arguing with her, i think because i "knew".
 But the idea hasn't seen light since.

 The idea is a very simple one.
 It essentially says that there are no special life forms; that as inhabitants of "life" we are all equals, receiving definition not through "intelligence" or lack of, appearance, ability to skateboard, or life cycle, but through the means that each life form goes about survival.
 It says that life is about no more than our ability to survive as a species, and that life "knows" of nothing else.
-As a species we assume there must be a purpose to our existance, a purpose greater than simply survival, a "knowing" that exceed all other knowing, but if we look around at every other life form, we realize that isn't the case, there is no greater purpose, and that we can't pretend we're doing more than any other species, as much as we'd like to imagine we're exceptional.
+As a species we assume there must be a purpose to our existence, a purpose greater than simply survival, a "knowing" that exceeds all other knowing, but if we look around at every other life form, we realize that isn't the case, there is no greater purpose, and that we can't pretend we're doing more than any other species, as much as we'd like to imagine we're exceptional.
 In fact, we may see that we're failing where other species have been so successful.

 If a species is defined by the means that it goes about it's survival, then we need to see the products of humanity in another light.
 We need to understand that our nature isn't apart from nature, but that the cosmos is a singular entity we all inhabit and incapable of division.
 There isn't nature and humanity, there is just nature.
 The idea that coal mines and steel mills and chemical plants and farms are as natural as spider webs and wasp nests was what so angered the student in my seminar class.
 But they are our nature; the means by which we go about our survival, and as valid (and beautiful) as any other (i believe i just defined beauty).